luisalvesmartins/ChatDownLibrary/readme.md

 Done in pure HTML and Javascript, reusing the chatdown tools (https://github.com/Microsoft/botbuilder-tools)

-Drop the files in a folder and run the ChatDownExplorer.html locally.
-No need for a webserver.
+Drop the files into an Azure Storage Blob and run the ChatDownExplorer.html.
+Or drop them into your favorite webserver.

 An experimental version with the Monaco editor is also available.

+Chat files can be loaded and saved locally or downloaded from an URL.
+Transcript files can also be saved locally.

 ![Image](/ChatDown%20Explorer/screenshot.png "Screenshot")